 - Family Planning Victoria Tel.
 1800 013 952 or (03) 9257 0100

 - Women’s Health Information Centre (WHIC) Tel.
 (03) 8345 3045 or 1800 442 007

 - Premenstrual syndrome (PMS) refers to the range of physical and emotional symptoms that some women experience in the lead up to menstruation.

 - Symptoms usually stop during or at the beginning of the menstrual period.
 There is at least one symptom-free week before symptoms start returning.

-- Keep a detailed diary for at least three menstrual cycles to work out if your symptoms are caused by PMS.
+- Keep a detailed diary for at least two menstrual cycles to work out if your symptoms are caused by PMS.

 You might also be interested in:

 Go to More information for support groups, related links and references.

 This page has been produced in consultation with and approved by: